 Our MSc Business Management is recognised by the Chartered Institute of Marketing (CIM).
-This means you should be able to progress straight to the Professional Certificate in Marketing after successfully completing your MSc Business Management at Norwich Business School (conditions apply).
-See www.cim.co.uk.
+This means that if you study certain MSc modules, you should be able to progress straight to the Chartered Postgraduate Diploma in Marketing after successfully completing your MSc Business Management at Norwich Business School (Senior Marketing Management experience required).
+See www.cim.co.uk (conditions apply).